icdevs/Icdevs_mainsite/_posts/2023-01-09-38-Async Flow - One Shot - Rust.md

 ## Bounty Details

-* Bounty Amount: $3,000 USD of ICP at award date - $3,000 USD of ICP Match Available
+* Bounty Amount: $6,000 USD of ICP at award date.
-* ICDevs.org DFINITY Foundation Grant Match Available: $3,000 USD of ICP at award time - (For every ICP sent to f2b488b80eb22bf57c1556683efcb51e090b46c181ca28e167e6f095223dfa3e, ICDevs.org will add $40 USD of ICP at award date to the bounty, up to the first 75 ICP donated, After 75 ICP, donations to the above address will add .25 ICP to this issue and .75 ICP to fund other ICDevs.org initiatives)
+* ICDevs.org Bounty Acceleration: For each 1 ICP sent to 66083bb3c940c7de2a70aa127ec771da75d60deadc10f5f66b280f203d8f6e73, ICDevs.org will add  .25 ICP to this issue and .75 ICP to fund other ICDevs.org initiatives.
 * Project Type: Individual
-* Opened: 02/01/2023
+* Opened: 01/09/2023
 * Time Commitment: Days
 * Project Type: Library
-* Experience Type: Beginner - Motoko;
+* Experience Type: Intermediate - Rust;

 ## Description

 The IC implements an asynchronous messaging system where requests are made to canisters and a transaction id is returned.
 The canister then queries the state of this transaction and returns the result when it detects that the function is complete.
 The Rust CDK and Motoko abstract this away from the user in a way that depends on the IC reliably fulfilling the request with certain guarantees.

 Sometimes a canister developer may want to do away with this abstraction and implement their own async flow when the results of the called function are not important to the continuation of their code.
 This is more event based programming and it is especially useful while the IC still requires functions to return before upgrades can be performed.
 Future functionality will fix this upgrade issue, but async and event based programming is still a useful pattern when services are interacting.
 It removes dependencies and allows the developer to slip into an actor based frame of mind that more closely mirrors how the IC is actually working under the covers.
-Specifically it can keep the developer from making "await" assumptions that open the canister to reentrance attacks.
+Specifically, it can keep the developer from making "await" assumptions that open the canister to reentrance attacks.

 In this bounty the user will create a library to handle asynchronous messaging.